esimov/triangle-app/README.md

 [![Build Status](https://travis-ci.org/esimov/triangle-app.svg?branch=master)](https://travis-ci.org/esimov/triangle-app)

-Triangle is the desktop application of https://github.com/esimov/triangle built on top of `electron`.
+Triangle is a desktop application for https://github.com/esimov/triangle built on top of `electron`.
 It communicates with a backend server written in Go.
-For this reason you have to make sure Go is installed.
+For this reason you have to make sure Go is installed on your local environment.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/883386/34100521-59d39458-e3eb-11e7-8ee5-21b1da7784da.gif"/>